weshebert20/requesting-with-node/README.md

 - This module should *export* a function named `get(movieTitle)`.
 - `get(movieTitle)` should make a *request* to the Google Custom Search API with the *movieTitle* as an argument.
 	- **Hint:** what do you need to do to use the `request` library?
-- You should parse the response and console.log() something from the JSON.
-(Maybe each search item's snippet field or just the first one?)
+- You should parse the response that you receive and console.log() something from it.
+(Maybe each search item's snippet field or just the first one?
+The goal is to console.log() something received from the API for each movie.)
 - You should test this file by running it with `node` to verify that it works!

 #### app.js